-The following document is designed to outline the approach adopted by Haynes Brothers Ltd for the handling of the GDPR legislation, scheduled for May 25th 2018.
+The following document is designed to outline the approach adopted by Haynes Brothers Ltd for the handling of the GDPR legislation, brought into law on May 25th 2018.

 It outlines the options available and general approach supported.